Who Says There's No Such Thing As A Free Lunch!

-Okay, having read our history main page, you've discovered that Hog Days began in 1947, 1949, 1952, 1954 or 1955.
+Having read our history main page, you've discovered that Hog Days began in 1947, 1949, 1952, 1954 or 1955.
 Significant evolutionary turning points happened in each of those years that directly impacted what we now call Hog Days.
 When the pop quiz asks "When did Hog Days Begin?" you can accurately pick any of those years and find someone to stand behind your choice.

 However, if consensus rules, then the best answer of all the above-mentioned correct answers would be 1954.
 That was the year Kewanee celebrated its Centennial.
 It was BIG!
 People came from everywhere to take part in the celebration.
 The parade was top notch.
 Billboards all over the surrounding countryside promoted this once in a lifetime celebration.
-The big newspapers from Chicago to DesMoines carried stories.
+The big newspapers from Chicago to Des Moines carried stories.
 And the planners of this once in a hundred years event wanted something to knock everyone's socks off.
 The big hook.
 The thing people would be talking about for the next hundred years or so.
-And finally the idea came: "Let's feed EVERYBODY...ALL 50 THOUSAND people or more coming to this Centennial...let's give each and every one of them lunch on us!
+And finally the idea came: "Let's feed EVERYBODY...ALL 50 THOUSAND OR MORE people coming to this Centennial...let's give each and every one of them a meal on us!

-So...700 workers, 150 thousand pounds of fresh pork, 7 thousand loaves of bread, 2 thousand gallons of ketchup, 1 thousand pounds of salt and 25 pounds of pepper later, we were ready to feed anything that moved at this Centennial thing!
-One problem.
+So...over 700 workers, 150 thousand pounds of fresh pork, 7 thousand loaves of bread, 2 thousand gallons of ketchup, 1 thousand pounds of salt and 25 pounds of pepper later, we were ready to feed anything that moved at this Centennial thing!
+Okay, one problem.
 When something's free, people have a tendency not to treat it like when they have to pay for it.
 The streets quickly became ankle deep in half-eaten sandwiches once the free-feed was on.
 Sandwiches that people thought they or their kids would eat but didn't ended up in the ever-mounting pile of street garbage because, well, it was free anyway so really, who cares.
 But you know, even though it was free to the consuming public, it really wasn't, like, FREE free.
 SOMEBODY had to pay for all that meat and bread and ketchup.
 And when the bills started piling up, there were those who reconsidered the validity of the overall greatness of the idea!

 Home Page